xXxPMWxXx/Bridgify/README.md

     - Frontend : React (Typescript)
     - Backend : Express (Typescript)
     - Mobile : Flutter
-    - Database : MongoDB => it enables them to build applications faster, handle highly diverse data types, and manage applications more efficiently at scale.
+    - Database : MongoDB => it enables us to build our applications faster, handle highly diverse data types, and manage applications more efficiently at scale.
 Especially, we are storing face descriptions in the DB as well.

 ## Get Started (Recommend to use Docker if want to run locally for website and doownload our [mobile apk](https://bridgify.s3.ap-southeast-1.amazonaws.com/Bridgify.apk) to install via an Android Phone to save the hassle)
 ### Local